Draqun/python_good_practices/README.md

 author_info = "Author: Draqun"
 ```

-* Using variable type in name wrong!
+* Using variable type in name is wrong!

 **Bad**
 ```python